jankatins/knitpy/README.md

+# THIS PROJECT IS NOT ANYMORE ACTIVE

+A replacement could be [jupyter-book](https://github.com/executablebooks/jupyter-book).

 # knitpy: Elegant, flexible and fast dynamic report generation with python

 This is a port of knitr (http://yihui.name/knitr/) and rmarkdown